 Yes!
 Some offices collaborate often with the Rainbow Center, including but not limited to:

 What activities are sponsored on campus for LGBTQ/ally students?

-The Rainbow Center offers weekly events such as social gatherings (Rainbow Lounge Presents – Fridays) and academic lectures (Out to Lunch – Thursdays).
+The Rainbow Center offers weekly events such as social gatherings (Friday Night Socials) and academic lectures (Out to Lunch – Wednesdays).
 In addition, there are events planned throughout the semester, such as queer artists concerts, educational workshops/lectures and more.
 October is LGBT awareness month for the University.
 To know what’s queer at the University of Connecticut – Storrs campus, please sign up for the Rainbow Center Newsletter.

 Do LGBTQ-related bias incidents occur on campus?